-Dr. Gomes was born in Brazil, and has conducted in his country as well as in Italy, Spain, and the United States.
-In 1992, he received second prize for the “Premio Vicenzo Valenti ” conducting the orchestra and choir Josquino Salépico in Molffetta City, Italy.
-Recently, Dr. Gomes has collaborated with the Ad Deum Dance Company, Terra Nostra Ensemble, and Kinder HSPVA Madrigal Singers of Houston.
-He has been showcased on Voyage Houston and Shoutout HTX Magazines.
-Dr. Gomes’ other mentors include Dr. Wayne Abercrombie, Dr. Eph Ehly, Dr. Katalin Kiss, Maestro Roberto Duarte, Maestro Sergio Magnani, and Maestro Carlos Alberto Pinto Fonseca.
-As an assistant conductor at the Municipal Theater in Sao Paulo, Dr. Gomes worked with professional singers such as Aprile Millo, Samuel Ramey, and Fernando Portari in the production of the operas Un Ballo in Maschera, Elisir D’Amore, Otello, Aida, and Fidelio.
+Dr. Gomes was born in Brazil and has conducted in his country as well as in Italy.
+In 1992, he received a second prize on the “Premio Vicenzo Valenti ” conducting the orchestra and choir Josquino Salépico in Molffetta City, Italy.
+His other mentors include Dr. Wayne Abercrombie, Dr. Eph Ehly, Dr. Katalin Kiss, Maestro Roberto Duarte, Maestro Sergio Magnani, and Maestro Carlos Alberto Pinto Fonseca.
+As an assistant conductor at the Municipal Theater in São Paulo, Dr. Gomes worked with professional singers such as Aprile Millo, Samuel Ramey, and Fernando Portari in the production of the operas Un Ballo in Maschera, L’elisir d’amore, Otello, Aida, and Fidelio.

-As a performer, Dr. Gomes advocates for a cappella choral music and choral/orchestral works, and his research interests focus on Brazilian colonial music.
-He is a member of the American Choral Directors Association, Chorus America, the National Collegiate Choral Organization, the College Music Society, America Guild of Organists, Texas Music Educators Association, and the national music honor society, Pi Kappa Lambda.
+As a performer, Dr. Gomes advocates for a cappella choral music and choral/orchestral works, and his research interests focus on Brazilian Colonial music.
+He is a member of the American Choral Directors Association, Chorus America, the National Collegiate Choral Organization, the College Music Society, America Guild of Organists, and the national music honor society Pi Kappa Lambda.